NJ-STEP

 Elizabeth is the Academic Counselor at Edna Mahan Correctional Facility in Clinton, NJ, where she provides academic support to NJ-STEP students working toward a degree.
 Elizabeth is a Rutgers Newark Alum with both Bachelor and Masters Degrees from the School of Public and Nonprofit Administration.
 During her time as a student, she interned with NJ-STEP from 2018-2020.
 Prior to returning to NJ-STEP as an Academic Counselor, Liz coordinated multidisciplinary field study programs for students on the Rutgers – Newark Campus.
 Currently, Liz is completing a certificate program in Violence Against Women through the Rutgers School of Social Work.

-Holly Polakiewicz, MVC Counselor – Newark
+Holly Polakiewicz, MVC Counselor – New Brunswick

 Holly is a Licensed Social Worker (LSW) with a professional background in volunteer management, trauma-informed care, and education (adult basic ed, GED preparation, and prison ed).
 Prior to joining NJ-STEP, Holly served in the nonprofit sector as the New Jersey Regional Manager for the Petey Greene Program for 4+ years.
 She is currently the Mountainview Community Counselor for the Rutgers Newark campus, after serving as an intern for the program from 2015-2017.
 She holds a bachelor’s degree in Sociology from Saint Joseph’s University and a master’s degree in Social Work (MSW) with a specialization in Violence Against Women and Children from Rutgers University.